 How couples stay together

 One of the ways to keep a healthy relationship is by communicating.
-Communication is not just about talking about how your day went or telling your partner latest news about the Kardashians, communication is about connecting with him or her.
+Communication is not just about talking about how your day went or telling your partner the latest news about the Kardashians, communication is about connecting with him or her.
+There are 80 Intimate Questions for Couples below.

 Connecting with your partner means getting to the core and meeting their needs.
 Unfortunately, if those needs are not met within your relationship, that’s when he or she tends to look for those needs met from another person.